KevinDeNotariis/Solitaire/README.md

   > table configuration: (3, swords), (4, swords), (7, cups) (8, swords).

-  Now, you should check the (4, swords), but there is no card to check it with, so you rewind back, and check (7, cups) with (3 swords) and do nothing since they do not share neither the suite nor the value.
-After that, you check the (8, swords) with the (4 swords) and since they share the suite, you put the card in-between, namely the (7, cups) on top of the (4, swords), obtaining:
+  Now, you should check the (4, swords), but there is no card to check it with, so you rewind back, and check (7, cups) with (3 swords) and do nothing since they do not share neither the suit nor the value.
+After that, you check the (8, swords) with the (4 swords) and since they share the suit, you put the card in-between, namely the (7, cups) on top of the (4, swords), obtaining:

   > table configuration: (3, swords) (7, cups) (8, swords).